FirasKahlaoui/os-scheduling-system/doc/rapport.md

 ## 7. Conclusion

 This project allowed us to put into practice the theoretical concepts of operating systems.
 The modular architecture makes it easy to extend the simulator with other algorithms (e.g., SJF, Multilevel Feedback Queue).

+## 8. Licensing and Copyright

+The project is licensed under the MIT License.
+This choice is justified by a code scan performed using `scancode-toolkit` (version 32.4.1), which confirmed that the codebase contains no existing third-party licenses or copyright notices that would conflict with MIT.
+The scan results are available in `scan_results.json`.